 - If the slide is stuck, putting a little rosin dust on your thumb might give enough friction to push the slide out

 - If the slide has been glued in it can be removed by injecting a little water under the slide and carefully applying a little heat.
+More Info

 - Lubricate the slide slot with a pencil so it's easier to remove the next time.

-- Remove the block.
+- Remove the block from the frog.

 - Cut the block for the frog's mortise, matching the length of the block mortise minus the thickness of the hair.
 Most of the time if I rehaired it last time I can reuse the block.